Introduction and Background

 - Proposal Timeline: When will this project be implemented?

-Grant applications will be reviewed on a rolling basis by a selection committee.
+Grant applications will be reviewed by a selection committee.